PROFESSOR | PHILOSOPHER | PSYCHOANALYST

 Psychoanalysis offers a space to ask deeper questions—about who you are, how you’ve come to be, and how you can live more authentically.
 Whether you’re navigating a major transition, wrestling with inherited narratives, or simply craving a space to slow down and hear yourself think, I offer therapy as a collaborative process grounded in curiosity, and care.

 I’m a licensed research psychoanalyst, trained at the Institute of Contemporary Psychoanalysis in Los Angeles.
 My clinical work builds on a longstanding academic career in philosophy, with a focus on moral psychology, particularly the emotion of shame.
-I'm a member of the American Psychoanalytic Association, a Fellow of the International Psychoanalytic Association, and a co-editor of the special issue of Psychoanalytic Inquiry “Shame: Sources and Trajectories.”
+I'm a member of the American Psychoanalytic Association, a Fellow of the International Psychoanalytical Association, and a co-editor of the special issue of Psychoanalytic Inquiry “Shame: Sources and Trajectories.”

 For clinical matters or questions about consultation, please get reach out to me.